pokt-network/pocket/persistence/README.md

 These are major TODOs spanning the entire repo so they are documented here instead.

+- [ ] Look into `address` being a computed field in most Postgres tables
 - [ ] Figure out how to handle conflicts while having multiple constraints with Postgres
 - [ ] Remove all the SQL strings and use a proper query builder
 - [ ] Remove all the SQL strings and consider using prepared statements